Trondheim-kommune-tip/terraform-operator/managed-stack/development/ReadMe.md

-# Terraform code
+# RPA Development code

-This repo will have all the Terraform code to provision on Azure.
+This repo will have all the Terraform code to provision RPA development on Azure.